duwalanise/reactriot2017-fillmeup/README.md

 Do these commands on separate terminals:
 - ```npm run dev``` bundles code base through webpack
-- ```http-server``` port defaults to 8080, additional command-line options can be found at https://github.com/indexzero/http-server
+- ```http-server``` creates server with default port 8080, additional command-line options can be found at https://github.com/indexzero/http-server

 ## Running the tests